dotnet/csharplang/proposals/low-level-struct-improvements.md

 In order to work around this low level code will resort to `unsafe` tricks to lie to the compiler about the lifetime of their `ref struct`.
 This significantly reduces the value proposition of `ref struct` as they are meant to be a means to avoid `unsafe` while continuing to write high performance code.

-This is where `scoped` is an effective tool on `ref struct` parameters because it removes them from consideration as being returned from the method.
+This is where `scoped` is an effective tool on `ref struct` parameters because it removes them from consideration as being returned from the method according to the updated [method arguments must match rule](#rules-method-arguments-must-match).
 A `ref struct` parameter which is consumed, but never returned, can be labeled as `scoped` to make call sites more flexible.

 ```c#
 ref struct JsonReader